M. Sakhawat Hussain: Career

 As an author, Hussain wrote over 300 articles as columnist on national and international issues in local and international newspapers and journals.
 He was a freelance commentator.
 He was a regular military analyst during the Iraq war.
 He was a leading strategic and defense analyst, a Bangladeshi commentator on security issues for British Broadcasting Corporation (BBC) for Bengali and English World Service, Tehran Radio and Voice of America (VOA).
 He wrote more than 30 books in Bangla and English on national and international politics, defense strategy, election and history based travel books etc.

 His first book dealt with politico-military events of Bangladesh between 1975 and 1981 named Bangladesh Roktakto Oddhay 1975-81 published by Palok Publishers.
 In this book, he describes the tense situation of that day, the pent-up anger of the army, the reasons, the impact on the public mind, the global reaction and the expected results.
 Besides, he shared his experience of being the election commissioner in Bangladesh Election Commission in a book named Nirbachon Commissione Paanch Bochor (2007-2012).
 Other writings are Gonotontro o Nirbachon, Bangladesh Nirbachon O Nirbachoni Songskar, Nirbachoni Byabosthapona, Electoral Reform in Bangladesh 1972-2008.

-He travelled so many historical places in the world and noted some travel books such as Koto Jonopod Koto Itihas, Iran Jemon Dekhlam, Paris theke Vienna, Mohenjo-Daro hote Karakoram, Andaman Hoye Venice, Jordan Nodi Tote, Bangla Bihar Prantore, Russiar Dui Shohore, Anatolia Hote Andalusia, Murshidabad Hoye Goure etc.
+He travelled to many historical places in the world and noted some travel books such as Koto Jonopod Koto Itihas, Iran Jemon Dekhlam, Paris theke Vienna, Mohenjo-Daro hote Karakoram, Andaman Hoye Venice, Jordan Nodi Tote, Bangla Bihar Prantore, Russiar Dui Shohore, Anatolia Hote Andalusia, Murshidabad Hoye Goure etc.

 As a columnist, he shared views fairly through writing on issues of security and geo-politics and wrote several books like Dokkhin Asia o Bangladesher Nirapotta, Moddhyopracchyo Songhat: Bortoman o Vobisshyot, South Asian Tangle, Antorjatik Sontrasher Itikotha: Afghanistan Hote America, Osthir Bisshyo o Amader Rajneeti, Terrorism in South Asia, Regional Conflicts: Impact on Global peace, Tel-Gas: Nobbyo Uponibeshbad (Kabul Hote Bagdad), Sontrash: Dokkhin Asia o Moddhyoprachyo, Amar Nirbachito Songkolon, Amar Nirbachito Column etc. He expressed his opinion on Rohingyas in Burmar Rohingyara Gonohottyar Itihas.